Algo-Findev-FAC-SNT-Semester-Project-23/Finance/README.md

 Team Members- Aarav Aryaman 220012 & Jiyanshu Dhaka 220481
 The objective of this assignment was to develop a trading strategy using Kernel Channel and Stochastic Oscillator for both small cap (J K Lakshmi Cement) and large cap (Infosys) stocks.
 I, Aarav took up the major coding part and assigned Jiyanshu the major report/analysis part by mutual agreement to manage time.
 We were both active in the other aspect as well, Jiyanshu suggesting improvements in the code implementations and me, suggesting changes in the report to make it more well-versed and informative.
+Both of us making corrections for the other wherever necessary.
 We applied formulae, plotted signals, calculated metrics (backtested using historical data), and analysed the overall and individual trading strategies.